trevorlitsey/trevorlitseydotblue/README.md

 # trevorlitsey.com

-an exhibit of monochrome art and other experiments
+an exhibit of monochrome 'art'(?) and other experiments